manastalukdar/manastalukdar.github.io/website/pages/about/services.md

 - Reviewer roles for technical submissions.
 - Giving conference talks.
 - Participating in panel discussions.
 - Participating in podcasts.
-I may be reached out through [matchmaker.fm](https://www.matchmaker.fm/show-guest/manas-talukdar-ced412), or any of the options below.
+I can contacted through the [matchmaker.fm](https://www.matchmaker.fm/show-guest/manas-talukdar-ced412) platform, or any of the options below.

 Please note that these are on a non-compensatory and part-time basis only.
 If you are interested, you can contact me by one of more of the following options.